How Long Should It Take to Fall Asleep? What’s Normal vs. What’s Not

 Blue Light and Technology Exposure

-Screens from phones, tablets, and laptops emit blue light, which interferes with melatonin production – the hormone responsible for making you feel sleepy.
-Using devices within one hour of bedtime can delay your ability to fall asleep significantly.
+Screens from phones, tablets, and laptops emit blue light, which interferes with melatonin production, the hormone responsible for making you feel sleepy.
+Unfortunately, we're often glued to our phones right before we go to sleep.

 Stimulants: Caffeine and Nicotine